cubee-cb/vr-p8/README.md

     - pico-8 builds a vertex buffer "scene" in memory that we process to construct the scene.
         - pico-8 handles the main game loop, mesh and texture mapping, object transforms, constructing the scene, etc.
         - all camera transformations, culling, rasterisation, depth sorting, (lighting?) is done on the vr.p8 side at hmd resolution.
+        - should we utilise display memory for 2d hud elements in screen space?
     - pico-8 passes raw triangle/uv coords via the display memory.
         - is this screenspace or worldspace? does pico-8 handle everything but actual tri rendering? or do we just do verts+culling in pico-8 and vr.p8 does world>camera>screenspace transforms?
         - triangles are rendered in full resolution.